Book 11

 A) Answer these questions:

-1 Why was Peter in the school team?
+1. Why was Peter a member of the school football team?

 B) Which words in the story mean the opposite of: